 Writing a Health and Stress Resignation Letter

-If unsure of how to resign under a certain health condition, it is acceptable to resign for “personal reasons” which implies that the employee isn’t comfortable with sharing the reason for resigning to the employer.
+If unsure of how to resign under a certain health condition, it is acceptable to resign for “personal reasons,” which implies that the employee isn’t comfortable sharing the reason for resigning with the employer.

 Sample Resignation Letter Due to Health and Stress

 Below is a sample letter resigning from a job due to health and stress concerns.

 - Maternity Leave

 - Unhappy with Management